dashdoc/dashdoc-frontend-interview/README.md

 ## Build instructions

 You are free to do it the way you want!
-We recommend using the great [create-react-app](https://github.com/facebookincubator/create-react-app)
+We recommend using [create-react-app](https://github.com/facebookincubator/create-react-app)

 ## Reference